 I used the Hoosier Hill Farm Brand of rainbow sprinkles.
 It’s a 2-pound container of sprinkles, so if you tend to bake a lot using sprinkles, you will really like them!

-More Super Easy Cookie Recipes to Enjoy!
+More Easy Cookie Recipes to Enjoy!

 Funfetti Butter Cookies

-- 8 oz Cream Cheese (room temperature)
+- 8 oz Cream Cheese, room temperature

-- 1 Large Egg (room temperature)
+- 1 Large Egg, room temperature

-- 1 teaspoon Vanilla Extract
+- 1 tsp Vanilla Extract

 - 1 Box of White Cake Mix

-- ½ cup Rainbow Colored Sprinkles
+- 1/2 cup Rainbow Colored Sprinkles

-- ¼ cup Powdered Sugar
+- 1/4 cup Powdered Sugar

-- Sparkling Sugar (for added sparkle to the tops of the cookies, optional)
+- Sparkling Sugar, for added sparkle to the tops of the cookies, optional

 Instructions

-- Using your hand-held mixer or stand mixer fitted with the paddle attachment, beat the cream cheese and unsalted butter together on medium-high speed until smooth and creamy.8 oz Cream Cheese, ½ cup Unsalted Butter
+- Using your hand-held mixer or stand mixer fitted with the paddle attachment, beat the cream cheese and unsalted butter together on medium-high speed until smooth and creamy.8 oz Cream Cheese, 1/2 cup Unsalted Butter

 - Reduce your mixer speed to low and gradually add in the white cake mix until just combined.1 Box of White Cake Mix

-- Using a spatula or large spoon, stir in rainbow color sprinkles.½ cup Rainbow Colored Sprinkles
+- Using a spatula or large spoon, stir in rainbow color sprinkles.1/2 cup Rainbow Colored Sprinkles

 - Tightly cover the mixing bowl with plastic wrap and chill for a minimum of 1 hour.